Upcoming events:

 Tuesday, Dec.
 10, 2024 - Behind the Scenes at Fort Williams

-Join us as we go behind the scenes at Fort Williams to hear about a day in the life of a Fort Williams Park Coordinator.
-Guest speaker Chris Cutter was the Fort Williams Park Coordinator for five years.
+Guest speaker Chris Cutter, Fort Williams Park Coordinator for five years, took us behind the scenes at at the fort.
 During his tenure he managed the daily logistics and operations of the Fort activities with a staff of rangers and greeters.
-Come hear his stories of operations at the Fort, from hosting the Beach to Beacon and dozens of weddings each year to managing the flow of visitor traffic at a park that sees close to 500,000 visitors annually.
-Enjoy a rare opportunity to peek behind the curtain of Fort Williams!
+He told stories of operations at the Fort, from hosting the Beach to Beacon and dozens of weddings each year to managing the flow of visitor traffic at a park that sees close to 500,000 visitors annually.

 Tuesday, Nov.
 12, 2024 - Stories from the Life-Saving Service